belkinsa/GrailvilleSouthSideWetlands/notes/timeline.md

 ## March

 - 27th: Started data collection season and did an examination of the small pond.
-Here are the findings:
+Here are the findings (with [photos](https://github.com/belkinsa/GrailvilleWetlands/tree/master/notes/photos/03-27-2017_findings):

     - Found an oily residue near the data collecting edge/point
     - There is life: